Fall Activities Found!

 2. Place the tracer (tracers below) under the graph paper and trace the outline and details of the shape.

 3. Color the squares with different shades, alternating light and dark (colored pencils work better than markers), or different colors.

 4. When finished, outline in black, and go over detail lines in a darker color.

 5. Cut out and glue onto construction paper.

-For a more academic activity, I also included the cross number puzzle (pictured above) and a math color by number and Footloose math game.
-These are both mixed practice and great to use for review any time.
-You can find these in my TPT store if you click the main image above.
-Happy coloring!
+For more academic activities, I also included the math cross number puzzle pictured here, as well as a Fall math color by number and Fall Footloose math game.
+The color by number and Footloose are both mixed math practice and great to use for review any time (I use in 6th grade math).

 I hope you find some of these Fall activities useful!